openearth/xbeach-toolbox/README.md

 # About the xbeach-toolbox
 Welcome to the xbeach-toolbox!
-Set of general tools to setup and postprocess 1D and 2D XBeach models.
+This package contains a set of general tools to setup and postprocess 1D and 2D XBeach models.
 The tools have been written in Python, please see the sections below for further instructions.

 # Getting started / installation